-As adults, we encourage students to “dream big,” but many times, students don’t understand how to set goals and make plans to make dreams a reality.
-In fact, many students believe results are more often a matter of luck, but in this lesson, we’re going to teach them that they can create their own luck by setting a goal and making a plan to achieve that goal.
+As adults, we encourage students to dream big, but many times, students don’t understand how to set goals and make plans to make dreams a reality.
+In fact, many students believe results are more often a matter of luck, but in these goal setting activities, we’re going to teach them that they can create their own luck by defining a goal and making a plan.

 Prompt: “What does it mean when someone says ‘good luck!’ or ‘you’re lucky?’

-* Allow for some students to answer and have a quick discussion*
+* Allow for students to answer and have a quick discussion*

 Some people think that finding a four leaf clover, especially on St. Patrick’s day can bring you luck.
 Today we’re going to learn how we can make our own luck!